UDT-ITF/website/source/presentation/index.md

 ##### language

 The language or languages used in the content of this external resource.
-This property is already available from the Web Annotation model for content resources that are the body or target of an Annotation, however it _MAY_ also be used for resources [referenced][prezi30-terminology] from `homepage`, `rendering`, and `partOf`.
+This property is already available from the Web Annotation model for content resources that are the body or target of an Annotation, however it _MAY_ also be used for resources [referenced](#12-terminology) from `homepage`, `rendering`, and `partOf`.

 The value _MUST_ be an array of strings.
-Each item in the array _MUST_ be a valid language code, as described in the [languages section][prezi30-languages].
+Each item in the array _MUST_ be a valid language code, as described in the [languages section](#language).

  * An external resource _SHOULD_ have the `language` property with at least one item.<br/>
    Clients _SHOULD_ process the `language` of external resources.